nilearn/nilearn/doc/introduction.rst

    :class: green

    Want to sharpen your skills with nilearn?
-   Compute the mean EPI for first subject of the ADHD dataset downloaded with :func:`nilearn.datasets.fetch_adhd` and smooth it with an FWHM varying from 0mm to 20mm in increments of 5mm
+   Compute the mean EPI for first subject of the rest dataset downloaded with :func:`nilearn.datasets.fetch_development_rsfmri` and smooth it with an FWHM varying from 0mm to 20mm in increments of 5mm

    **Hints:**

-      * Inspect the '.keys()' of the object returned by :func:`nilearn.datasets.fetch_adhd`
+      * Inspect the '.keys()' of the object returned by :func:`nilearn.datasets.fetch_development_rsfmri`

       * Look at the "reference" section of the documentation: there is a function to compute the mean of a 4D image